GMP clearance Sponsor Information Dashboard (SID)

 There are four lines represented within the graph.

 The third line with a triangle marker represents sterile finished product compliance verification applications.
-This shows that there was a slight increase in application numbers from ~350 to ~380 between Q1 2025 and 1 September 2025 but have decreased back to ~340 by 1 February 2026.
+This shows that there was a slight increase in application numbers from ~350 to ~380 between Q1 2025 and Q3 2025 but have decreased back to ~335 by 1 March 2026.

 The bottom line with a circle marker represents sterile active pharmaceutical ingredient compliance verification applications.
-This shows that application numbers have remained relatively steady between ~190 and ~200 since January 2025.
+This shows that application numbers have remained relatively steady between ~190 and ~200 within the last year.

 GMP clearance workload volumes